 So, grab one of your reusable shopping bags (because saving the planet) and make yourself some fridge space.

-I’m not going to lie; some people can get a little possessive about there fridge space so be prepared to go hunting for your food on other shelves/fridges.
+I’m not going to lie; some people can get a little possessive about their fridge space so be prepared to go hunting for your food on other shelves/fridges.

 Generally, though your food won’t go missing – unlike the shared kitchens at university.
 The backpacker community are pretty good like that.